4d/docs/website/translated_docs/es/Admin/webAdmin.md

 #### Modo de registro de depuración

 Status or format of the HTTP request log file (HTTPDebugLog_*nn*.txt, stored in the "Logs" folder of the application -- *nn* is the file number).
-The following options are available:
+Las siguientes opciones están disponibles:

 - **Disable** (default)
 - **With all body parts** - enabled with body parts in response and request